CEWE Stiftung & Co. KGaA (ETR:CWC)

 Olaf Holzkämper

-And with this warm welcome, I don't want to set too much of the stage, but leave it to for Yvonne to declare the whole thing open.
+Welcome to all those colleagues out there online in the broadcasting system.
+With this warm welcome, I don't want to set too much of the stage, but leave it to for Yvonne to declare the whole thing open.
 Yvonne, please.
-Very much.

 Yvonne Rostock